Full Guide to Meditation

 The meditation cushion has become a staple item for practitioners across the world.
 As information about meditative practices becomes more accessible, people naturally search for the most comfortable ways to practice meditation.
 Items such as the zafu pillow and zabuton have now become central to many people's daily lives.

-So which type of meditation pillow should you choose?
+So which type of meditation seat should you choose?
 Let's look into the design differences of these pillows and how they can help you meditate more effectively.

 The zafu pillow is round and usually filled with a material like organic buckwheat hulls.
 Due to its shape, it's incredibly versatile and can be used almost anywhere on the body.
 It's comfortable to sit or kneel on but can also go behind your head.